Bblackbird/fieldcompare/README.md

 3) "Left" value which is projected onto "Right" value for any differences
 4) "Right" value

-Please note that "Left" value is compared to "Right" value properties, so in case one cares about properties in "Right" value not present in "Left", one should either swith their place and run the same diff() method again, or use fullDiff() methods.
+Please note that "Left" object is compared to "Right" object members.
+So in case one cares about properties in "Right" value not present in "Left", one should either switch their place and run the same diff() method again, or use fullDiff() methods.

-This utility goes really hand in hand with some of the java data generator libraries, like the one used in unit test here: https://mtedone.github.io/podam/
+This utility goes really hand in hand with some of the test data generator libraries, like the one used in unit test here: https://mtedone.github.io/podam/
 This is article that also describe usage of it: https://medium.com/geekculture/java-unit-tests-make-easy-random-values-with-podam-2b1de8a56958